 “Cookery is not chemistry.
 It is an art.
 It requires instinct and taste rather than exact measurements.” – Marcel Boulestin- French Chef/Restaurateur.

-With a few fresh ingredients, my mother could create meals that were hearty, healthy, fresh and filling.
-With little money and lots of imagination, her few simple ingredients would live another day by being transformed into mouthwatering morsels the following night.
+Using one’s sense of taste as well as a little imagination is what my mother repeatedly drums into my head whenever we have a mother & daughter cooking session (and it’s what l have begun telling my daughters too!)
+With a few fresh ingredients, my mother could create family meals that were hearty, healthy, fresh and filling.
+With little money, her few simple ingredients would live another day by being transformed into mouthwatering morsels the following night.

 Although l was born in Egypt; l am of Greek heritage.
 My family migrated to Melbourne, Australia in 1964 aboard the liner, the Patris.
 Many of the passengers, like my parents, were heading to Australia to escape political instability and to begin a better life.